Odyssey

 }

-To account for any partial errors that might occur and return helpful information to the client, there are a few additional we can include in a response type.
+To account for any partial errors that might occur and return helpful information to the client, there are a few additional fields we can include in a response type.

 • code: an Int that refers to the status of the response, similar to an HTTP status code.

-• message: a String to display information about the result of the on the client side.
+• message: a String to display information about the result of the mutation on the client side.
 This is particularly useful if the mutation was only partially successful and a generic error message can't tell the whole story.

 type CreateListingResponse {